tatermysalad/tatermysalad/README.md

 :raised_hand_with_fingers_splayed: I am currently upskilling to move into development from software support.

-:telescope: I am currently learning consolidating my skills
+:telescope: I am currently consolidating my skills and looking into Java

 :seedling: I’m currently working on a few personal and work projects.